|Guide||♦||22 Triplogs||Mine 0||0 Topics|

 Want to experience the Tortolitas and soak up as much of them as you can in one day?
 Take in pretty much all the views that its trails have to offer?
 Then this is the hike for you!

-This superloop covers the entirety of a few of the trails in the mountain range, and touches briefly on all of the others.
-On this super loop you see views throughout your western, southern, and eastern line of sight, from Picacho Peak in the northwest all the way to Mount Lemmon to the east.
+This super loop covers the entirety of a few of the trails in the mountain range and touches briefly on all of the others.
+On this super loop, you see views throughout your western, southern, and eastern line of sight, from Picacho Peak in the northwest to Mount Lemmon to the east.
 It also takes advantage of some of the newly constructed trails in the Tortolita system.
-Due to shade and ease of navigation, I recommend this hike be taken in a clockwise fashion.
+Due to shade and ease of navigation, I recommend this hike in a clockwise fashion.

-Follow Wild Mustang almost a half mile until you hit Cochie Springs Trail and hike pretty much the entirety of this trail.
-Officially, this trail at the northern end picks up a dirt road and goes to the Pinal County line, though the road continues on into Pinal County, to Cochie Spring and beyond.
+Follow Wild Mustang almost a half-mile until you hit Cochie Springs Trail and hike pretty much the entirety of this trail.
+Officially, this trail at the northern end picks up a dirt road and goes to the Pinal County line, though the road continues into Pinal County, to Cochie Spring and beyond.

 Once you make it to the tank, you have hit a good lunch spot.
 Up here, if you look carefully, you’ll find a windmill, tank & water trough, a small dam, the remains of a couple of stone buildings and a stone corral.
-(If you’re interested in doing a traverse from here and out the eastern edge of the Tortolitas, from this homestead you can follow the 4WD road up the ridge and over…it will wind down the mountainside and eventually make its way onto Edwin Road or “Rail X” Road, which goes east all the way to Hwy.
+(If you’re interested in doing a traverse from here and out the eastern edge of the Tortolitas, from this homestead, you can follow the 4WD road up the ridge and over…it will wind down the mountainside and eventually make its way onto Edwin Road or “Rail X” Road, which goes east to Hwy.
 77 in Catalina.)
 Once you arrive at the Wild Burro Tank (you'll see it off to your right), the trail will continue up and to your left.
-You will soon hit the signage for the Loop Trail, which carries you 1.7 mi to the Ridgeline.
+You will soon hit the Loop Trail signage, which carries you 1.7 mi to the Ridgeline.

-You’ll be on the Ridgeline Trail about 3.2 miles and see some really pretty views of the south and east and down Ruellas Canyon.
+You’ll be on the Ridgeline Trail about 3.2 miles and see some beautiful views of the south and east and down Ruelas Canyon.
 Many would say this is the best part of the loop, with views to Baboquivari & Kitt Peak to the southwest and Four Peaks to the north.

-At this point, take one of the lower Javelina routes: you can either turn right and do about 0.8 mi of Lower Javelina on the western side of Wild Burro Canyon, or take a left and follow it for 0.9 mi on the eastern side.
-I recommend and did the route down the eastern side.
-I know… it’s been a long day, you’re tired!
-WHY start doing elevation again, climbing up one of the routes on Lower Javelina when you can just take the easy route and follow the Wild Burro drainage easily back to your car?
-Because this is a superloop!
+At this point, take one of the lower Javelina routes: you can either turn right and do about 0.8 mi of Lower Javelina on the western side of Wild Burro Canyon or take a left and follow it for 0.9 mi on the eastern side.
+I recommend and did the route down the east side.
+I know… it’s been a long day, and you’re tired!
+WHY start doing elevation again, climbing up one of Lower Javelina routes when you can take the easy route and follow the Wild Burro drainage easily back to your car?
+Because this is a super loop!
 That’s why.
-Jumping onto Lower Javelina will complete your count of hiking some or all of every official trail in the Tortolitas, so you definitely don’t want to pass that up.
-And you’ll get some final nice views as you approach the resort and of the slackers tromping through Wild Burro Wash below you.
+Jumping onto Lower Javelina will complete your count of hiking some or all of every official trail in the Tortolitas, so you don’t want to pass that up.
+And you’ll get some final lovely views as you approach the resort and of the slackers tromping through Wild Burro Wash below you.

 If you follow the Lower Javelina Trail on the eastern side, it dumps back into the Alamo Springs Trail.
-Simply take a right on Alamo Springs Trail to head down into Wild Burro once again for the remaining piece out via the wash.
+Take a right on Alamo Springs Trail to head down into Wild Burro once again for the remaining piece out via the wash.